eclipse-volttron/volttron-core/docker/DOCKER.md

 # VOLTTRON Docker Image

 This is the readme for the VOLTTRON docker image.
+The readme gives commands for starting a minimal volttron environment (one without any agents) through to initializing the full environment using custom configuration and datavolumes.

+Note: it is assumed the commands below are executing in the ```docker``` directory of volttron-core repository.

 ## Minimal Execution

 A volttron is able to be executed directly from docker.
-This will create a running volttron, but will not persist after the container stops.
+This will create a running volttron, but will not persist on the host after the container stops.

 ```bash
 # Starts a volttron in the background